seuliufeng/DeepSBIR/README.md

 	./download_data.sh
 	```

-**Note:** You can also download them manually from our project webpage: http://www.eecs.qmul.ac.uk/~qian/Project_cvpr16.html
+**Note:** You can also download them manually from our project page: http://www.eecs.qmul.ac.uk/~qian/Project_cvpr16.html

 2. Run the demo: